 Kids are excited for their birthday weeks before it’s actually their day.
 So help them get excited with a birthday countdown.
 It will also help younger kids know how long they have to wait.

-An easy way to do a countdown is to use a chalkboard and change the number each day.
+An easy way to do a countdown is to use a chalkboard or this cute block birthday countdown and change the number each day.
 It’s the first thing your child will want to do in the morning.

 Baby Picture Display

 Hang a string or ribbon on your wall and clip baby pictures to it.
-You kids will love looking at pictures of themselves when they were smaller.
+Your kids will love looking at pictures of themselves when they were smaller.
 Plus you’ll enjoy the memories too.

 Break out the baby book and look at old pictures with your son or daughter.
 It’s a fun way to go down memory lane and realize how much your children have grown and changed.